 With a national average of $45,000 per year for general transcription work, and a national average of $65,000 per year for legal transcription work, this field offers good earning potential.
 Consider that you’re also getting the benefits of working from home and having a flexible schedule, and you can see why this would be an attractive opportunity.

 The Skills Can Be Learned

 If you’re not great at typing, that is a skill that can be learned and improved.
+Improving you typing speed is easy with some practice, and there are many free online typing tests you can take.
 Language skills can also be learned and improved.

 So just because you don’t have the ability to get transcription work today doesn’t mean that it’s not a viable option for you.